Skip to content

 • Human values

-The gauge of the railway track is a minimum vertical distance between the inner sides of two tracks is called a railway gauge.
+Types of Railway Gauges – The gauge of the railway track is a minimum vertical distance between the inner sides of two tracks is called a railway gauge.
 That distance between the two tracks on any railway route is known as a railway gauge.
-Approximately 60% of the world’s railway uses standard gauge.
+Approximately 60% of the world’s railways use standard gauge.
 There are 4 types of railway gauge used in India:

 1. Broad gauge